stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 have helped you hither long ago had I not been elsewhere busy, and certain that you would yourself find the way.
 Shun, then, the outer hells, and stick to the calm, lovely things of your youth.
-Seek out your marvellous city and drive thence the recreant Great Ones, sending them back gently to those scenes which are of their own youth, and which wait uneasy for their return.
+Seek out your marvellous city and drive thence the recreant Great Ones, sending them back gently to those scenes which are of their own youth, and which wait uneasy for their return."_

-   "Easier even than the way of dim memory is the way I will prepare for you.
+_"Easier even than the way of dim memory is the way I will prepare for you.
 See!
 There comes hither a monstrous shantak, led by a slave who for your peace of mind had best keep invisible.
 Mount and be ready--there!
 Yogash the black will help you on the scaly horror.
 Steer for that brightest star just south of the zenith--it is Vega, and in